OpenNebula/addon-drbdmanage/README.md

 #### Groups

-Be sure to consider the groups that oneadmin should be added to in order to gain access to the devices and programs need to access storage and instantiate VMs.
+Be sure to consider the groups that oneadmin should be added to in order to gain access to the devices and programs needed to access storage and instantiate VMs.
 For this addon, the oneadmin user must belong to the `disk` group on all nodes in order to access the DRBD devices where images are held.